teejaydub/grids/README.md

 ## Current status

-Solves all known Sudoku and KenKen, using clever constraints followed by dumb brute-force solution tree traversal.
+Solves all known Sudoku and KenKen quickly, using clever constraints followed by dumb brute-force solution tree traversal.

 ## Roadmap